Mayer Schiller

 Rabbi Mayer Schiller (born June 1951) is an American chasid based in Monsey, New York, who identifies himself as a member of Skver and Rachmastrivka groups, and is a spokesperson for the Skver community in New Square.
 Schiller also maintains active ties to the Modern Orthodox community.
-He taught at Marsha Stern Talmudical Academy of Yeshiva University, He is a baal teshuva, having begun practicing Orthodoxy in the spring of 1964 at age 12.
+Prior to his retirement Schiller taught as a high school teacher at Mesivta Beth Shraga and Marsha Stern Talmudical Academy of Yeshiva University.
+He is a baal teshuva (a Jew from a secular background who begins practising Orthodox Judaism), having begun practicing Orthodoxy in the spring of 1964 at age 12.

+Political activity

-He is a nationalist who criticizes liberal notions of race and the bias against traditional religion in today's media and popular culture.
-He has been associated with various groups, including the Third Way (UK) and the Ulster Third Way.
-However, Schiller has also advocated a universalist morality and embrace of the Other, provided that is pursued without loss to group identity.
+Schiller is a nationalist who criticizes liberal notions of race and the bias against traditional religion in today's media and popular culture.
+He has been associated with various groups, including the Third Way (UK), the Ulster Third Way, and American Renaissance.
+However, Schiller has also advocated a universalist humanist morality and embrace of the Other, provided that is pursued without loss to group identity.
 He is involved with the group Toward Tradition, which seeks to advance co-operation between Orthodox Jews and conservative Christians, for example, on issues like abortion, marriage, family, religious schools, and religious freedom.